tracynguyen1111/New-Product-Market-Analysis/README.md

 # TCCC New Beverage Product Analysis

 ## Intro
-FMCG (Fast-Moving Consumer Goods) companies frequently launch new products—it's normal for them to release new items every month.
+FMCG (Fast-Moving Consumer Goods) companies frequently launch new products, it's normal for them to release new items every month.
 For large corporations, every action must serve a clear purpose.
 A product that costs millions of dollars to develop and launch must fulfill at least one strategic goal:

 (1) Protect their position: Category competition is intense.
 Even market leaders must refresh their portfolio to hold share and visibility on shelves.